kuzzleio/kuzzle/docs/MQ-broker.md

     - "15672:15672"
 ```

-And add an environment variable and link in main Kuzzle container:
+And add an environment variable and link in the main Kuzzle container:

 ```
 kuzzle: